Aquarius-blake/The_Hive/README.md

 ## 🤗 Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have a way to improve this project.
+Feel free to open an issue or submit a pull request.

 ## ❗❗❗ IMPORTANT NOTICE